 Repossessed Collateral — Repossessed collateral, also referred to as other real estate owned (OREO), is comprised principally of commercial and residential real estate properties obtained in partial or total satisfaction of loan obligations, and is carried at the lower of cost or fair value.
 Collateral obtained in satisfaction of a loan is recorded at the estimated fair value less anticipated selling costs based upon the property's appraised value at the date of foreclosure, with any difference between the fair value of the property and the carrying value of the loan recorded as a charge-off.
 Subsequent declines in value are reported as adjustments to the carrying amount and are recorded in noninterest expense.
 Gains or losses resulting from the sale of collateral are recognized in noninterest expense at the date of sale.

-Collateral — We pledge assets as collateral as required for various transactions including security repurchase agreements, public deposits, loan notes, derivative financial instruments, short-term borrowings and long-term borrowings.
+Collateral — We pledge assets as collateral as required for various transactions involving security repurchase agreements, public deposits, loan notes, derivative financial instruments, short-term borrowings and long-term borrowings.
 Assets that have been pledged as collateral, including those that can be sold or repledged by the secured party, continue to be reported on our Consolidated Balance Sheets.

 At the time of initial capitalization, MSRs may be grouped into servicing classes based on the availability of market inputs used in determining fair value and the method used for managing the risks of the servicing assets.
 MSR assets are recorded using the fair value method or the amortization method.
 The election of the fair value or amortization method is made at the time each servicing class is established.
 All newly created MSRs since 2009 were recorded using the amortization method.
 Any change in the fair value of MSRs carried under the fair value method, as well as amortization and impairment of MSRs under the amortization method, during the period is recorded in mortgage banking income, which is reflected in the Consolidated Statements of Income.
 Huntington hedges the value of certain MSRs using derivative instruments and trading securities.
 Changes in fair value of these derivatives and trading account securities are reported as a component of mortgage banking income.